ClaytonDuffin/Complex-Plane-Analysis/README.md

 ### Parameters <a name = "batcherParameters"></a>
 * sineWaveData : pd.Series
-	The input data for batching.
+	-The input data for batching.

 * subframeLength: int
-	Determines how long each subframe should be.
+	- Determines how long each subframe should be.

 * gapToNextFrame: int
-	Determines the spacing between the start of one subframe and the next.
+	- Determines the spacing between the start of one subframe and the next.

 ![batcherParameters1](https://user-images.githubusercontent.com/116965482/209422703-febc4210-2a6b-4dc7-b603-5f34b25f9410.png)